-Currently most 21 stries in the world are facing the Coronavirus Disease (Covid-19) outbreak.
-After the first case w 28 ound in Wuhan, China, the World Health Organization (WHO) has declared Covid-19 a pa 16 mic(1).
-Various countries have implemented isolation, quarantine, and social distancing, which are designed to reduce interactions between people in the wider community, where individuals may be 16 cted(2).
-To prevent the transmission of Covid-19, Indonesia immediately implemented health protocol policies such as washing hands regularly, and wearing masks at a distance, including policies on studying from home, working from home, and worshiping som home!11, In this case, higher education is also affected by Government policies, Based on the circular of the Minister of Education and Culture Number 36962 / MPK A / HK / 2020 dated March 17, 2020 concerning Online Learning and Working from Home in order to prevent the Spread of Corona Virus Desease (COVID-19)10.
-Online learning is learning that uses internet network with accessibility, connectivity, flexibility, and the ability to generate various types of learning interactions(5).
-Online learning has become more demanding in the world of education since recent years 6.
+Currently most countries in the world are facing the Coronavirus Disease (Covid-19) outbreak.
+After the first case was found in Wuhan, China, the World Health Organization (WHO) has declared Covid-19 a pandemic(1).
+Various countries have implemented isolation, quarantine, and social distancing, which are designed to reduce interactions between people in the wider community, where individuals may be infected(2).
+To prevent the transmission of Covid-19, Indonesia immediately implemented health protocol policies such as washing hands regularly, and wearing masks at a distance, including policies on studying from home, working from home, and porshiping from home(3).
+In this case, higher education is also affected by Government policies.
+Based on the circular of the Minister of Education and Culture Number 369(7) / MPK.A / HK / 2020 dated March 17, 2020 concerning Online Learning and Working from Home in order to prevent the Spread of Corona Virus Desease (COVID-19)(4).
+Online learning is learning that uses internet networks with accessibility, connectivity, flexibility, and the ability to generate various types of learning interactions(5).
+Online learning has become more demanding in the world of education since recent years(6).
 Apart from learning activities, the implementation of the three pillars of college for lecturers was also disrupted.
 It is not the case that some universities change their learning policies, student guidance, research activities, and community service as well as lecturers' scientific activities.
 All face-to-face activities are transformed into online activities.
 One method that can be implemented during this pandemic is video conferencing.
-According to Ismawati and Prasetyo (2020), the use of video conferencing in distance learning can help students and educators continue to have face-to-face interactions even though they are not clo 8 together(7).
+According to Ismawati and Prasetyo (2020), the use of video conferencing in distance learning can help students and educators continue to have face-to-face interactions even though they are not close together(7).

-At the implementation level, online learning and activities require the support of mobile devices such as smartphones or Android phones, laptops, computed tablets, and iPhones which can be used to access information anytime and anywhere(n).
-Various platforms can be used to support online learning, for example virtual classes using Google Classroom, Edmodo, and Schoology services (9,110,-111) and instant messaging applications such as WhatsApp (12).
+At the implementation level, online learning and activities require the support of mobile devices such as smartphones or Android phones, laptops, computer, tablets, and iPhones which can be used to access information anytime and anywhere(8).
+Various platforms can be used to support online learning, for example virtual classes using Google Classroom, Edmodo, and Schoology services^{(9), (10), (11)} and instant messaging applications such as WhatsApp(12).
 From these various platforms, obstacles and shortcomings are always experienced.
 Online activities using this platform as a full video conference method, where online activities are carried out completely without direct contact with students.
-Therefore, during the current partimic, the entire academic community needs to adapt more quickly so that learning can continue.
+Therefore, during the current pandemic, the entire academic community needs to adapt more quickly so that learning can continue.
 This study aimed to analyze the learning process during the Covid-19 pandemic in the Health Polytechnic of Malang.
-The learning passes must continue and the learning objectives must be achieved even with limited interactions.
+The learning process must continue and the learning objectives must be achieved even with limited interactions.
 This was done to break the chain of spreading Covid-19.
 Therefore, the evaluation of the application of online learning methods is studied scientifically so that follow-up can be done for users and stakeholders so that obstacles can be resolved immediately and subsequently can be improved.